aws/aws-emr-best-practices/content/applications/spark/best_practices.md

 Apart from native solutions, you can also use one of the AWS Partner solutions.
 Some of the popular choices are Splunk, Data Dog and Sumo Logic.

-## ** BP 5.1.21  -  Potential Resolution for Common Errors **
+## ** BP 5.1.21  -  Potential resolutions for not-so-common errors **

-1. **S3 503 Slow Down Mitigation**
+Following are some interesting resolutions for common (but not so common) errors faced by EMR customers.
+We will continue to update this list as and when we encounter new and unique issues and resolutions.

+###Potential strategies to mitigate S3 throttling errors
-For mitigating S3 throttling errors, consider increasing *fs.s3.maxRetries* in emrfs-site configuration.
-By default, it is set to 15 and you may need to increase it based on your workload needs.
+For mitigating S3 throttling errors (503: Slow Down), consider increasing *fs.s3.maxRetries* in emrfs-site configuration.
+By default, it is set to 15 and you may need to increase it further based on your processing needs.
 You can also increase the multipart upload threshold in EMRFS.
 Default value at which MPU triggers is 128 MB.

 ```
 [{